RISC OS Open: Operations

 Attendance at RISC OS computer shows is often arranged, with other knowledgeable coders sometimes standing in when ROOL staff are unavailable.
-A Facebook page was created in 2012.
+A Facebook page and Twitter feed was created in 2012 to communicate events via social media.

 Publishing

 A number of book titles have been published starting in 2015 with the RISC OS Style Guide, a three book set in support of the Desktop Development Environment, BBC BASIC Reference Manual and the RISC OS 5 User Guide.

 Forum

-Discussions of a technical and more general nature take place on the forum.
-A thread entitled "Let's get started with a Pandora port" witnessed discussion of porting to the Cortex-A8 used in the Pandora handheld game console.
-The thread was started in September 2008.
+Online discussions take place on the forum.
+Developers can seek technical assistance with writing software, debugging, and porting the operating system to new hardware.
+End users can seek assistance with applications, emulation, and enquiries of a more general nature.
+A common area exists to make announcements that are broadly related to the theme of RISC OS, and discussion of future wish list features or applications.